Injury Attorneys | Restoring LivesTM

-Millions upon millions of people use social media every day to share their thoughts, frustrations, exciting, or even upsetting news.
-For example, a person might share an image after an unruly accident that wrecked his or her vehicle and resulted in injuries.
+Millions upon millions of people use social media every day to share their thoughts, frustrations, or news.
+For example, a person might share an image after an unruly accident that wrecked their vehicle and resulted in injuries.
 It makes sense; that’s what social media is used for.

 To put it plainly: Social media can single-handedly sabotage your personal injury claim after a car accident.
 Insurance adjusters are prone to perusing social media accounts to look for ammunition to use against you during your claim process.
 Something you might see as a natural and innocent exchange on your social media accounts can be scooped up by an insurance adjuster and used to devalue your case.